Technology-Mediated Lesson Study

 What is Lesson Study?

-Lesson study is an instructional inquiry model where teachers work face-to-face in small collaborative groups to craft, deliver, observe, and refine teaching practice.
-During traditional lesson study, colleagues watch one teacher deliver a planned lesson, meet afterward to discuss the observed lesson and plan revisions.
-This creates a collaborative lesson planning and delivery cycle while building strong relationships between colleagues.
+Lesson study is an instructional inquiry model in which teachers work face-to-face in small collaborative groups to craft, deliver, observe, and refine their teaching practice.
+During traditional lesson study, colleagues watch one teacher deliver a planned lesson, meet afterward to discuss the observed lesson, and plan revisions.
+This creates a collaborative lesson-planning and delivery cycle while fostering strong relationships among colleagues.

-Technology-Mediated Lesson Study (TMLS) uses the same cycle of engaging teachers in iterative, collaborative processes of lesson design, teaching, observation, and lesson redesign but uses technology resources that notably allow teachers to interact and learn together when not co-located.
+Developed through the 3D-RST project, Technology-Mediated Lesson Study (TMLS) employs the same cycle of engaging teachers in iterative, collaborative processes of lesson design, teaching, observation, and lesson redesign, but leverages technology resources that enable teachers to interact and learn together when not co-located.

-Because of the geographic distance between rural science teachers, traditional lesson study is impossible, but in TMLS, technology is utilized to connect otherwise isolated teachers to co-create lessons and offer feedback on teaching and the lesson material.
+Because of professional or geographic isolation some teachers face, traditional lesson study is not feasible; however, in TMLS, technology connects otherwise isolated teachers to co-create lessons and provide feedback on teaching and lesson content.

-In TMLS, colleagues observe the lesson via video recording, then meet online, transforming how rural science teachers collaborate.
-The TMLS process invites participants virtually into their colleagues’ classrooms, an intimate, vulnerable act that we believe will support strong collegial relationships, even though the teams will meet via technology.
+In TMLS, colleagues observe the lesson via video recording, then meet online, transforming how teachers collaborate.
+The TMLS process invites participants virtually into their colleagues’ classrooms, an intimate, vulnerable act that supports strong collegial relationships, even though the teams meet via technology.